shipt/specter/CONTRIBUTING.md

 5. If you haven't signed our CLA before, then you will receive an email from HelloSign to sign the CLA.
     * The CLA request will be sent to the email address associated with your github account.
     * You cannot have your PR merged without signing the PR.
+    * If you already submitted a PR and need to correct your user.name and/or user.email please do so and then use `git commit --amend --reset-author` and then `git push --force` to correct the PR.
 6. Request review from one of our maintainers.
 7. Get Approval.
 We'll let you know if there are any changes that are needed.
 8. Boom!
 You can merge your changes into Specter.